-Wyoming is using the computer-formatted GED® exam for its High School Equivalency (HSE) testing program and additionally embraced another nationally available option for that purpose, the HiSET exams.
+Wyoming is using the computer-formatted GED exam for its high school equivalency testing program and additionally embraced another nationally available option for that purpose, the HiSET® exam.

 GED registration, payments, and test scheduling all is done online at GED.com.
 You are asked to set up a personal account at the portal MyGED where you will be guided efficiently through all processes.

-Wyoming doesn’t require that you first take a prep course or a practice test, but as the GED and HiSET are quite challenging exams, you really should attend a prep class in a physical school or get all geared up for the Wyoming HSE exam by following a good online prep course.
+Wyoming doesn’t require that you first take a prep course or a practice test, but as the GED and HiSET are quite challenging exams, you really should consider getting a prep course such as Onsego or attend a prep class in a physical school.

 Not all testing centers administer both HSE tests, so please get well-informed.
 If you need some accommodation, you should apply in a timely manner on the GED or HiSET website or get in touch with a testing center near you for assistance.